 Turns out, I just kept moving back, further than they could.

 The morale of the story is “keep fighting to overcome your challenges… they are what will make you great… and that perseverance will serve you well in every endeavor.”

 Caption for the picture above: Two images from Mike’s collegiate playing days at UW-River Falls (vs. UW-Stevens Point) where Mike handled the punting, kicking and quarterbacking duties.
-He finished 2nd in voting for Conference Player of the Year and was the WSUC’s second leading scorer and was part of the 1984 WSUC Championship team.
+He finished 2nd in voting for Conference Player of the Year and was the WSUC’s second leading scorer …and was part of the 1984 WSUC Championship team.